bhk/scam/libraries.md

 Construct symbol capture.

-Return a parsing function that suceeds when PF succeeds, and on success, adds to the set of captures a dictionary pair whose key is NAME and whose value is a vector of all matched symbols.
+Return a parsing function that succeeds when PF succeeds, and on success, adds to the set of captures a dictionary pair whose key is NAME and whose value is a vector of all matched symbols.